-U.S. Capitol Police arrest man with unregistered Glock, 509 rounds of ammunition in Washington
+U.S. Capitol Police: Man with unregistered Glock, 509 rounds arrested in Washington

 Capitol police on high alert ahead of Biden's inauguration

-U.S. Capitol Police arrested a man at a security checkpoint Friday night with an unregistered Glock handgun and more than 500 rounds of ammunition.
+U.S. Capitol Police arrested a Virginia man at a security checkpoint Friday night with an unregistered Glock handgun and more than 500 rounds of ammunition.

-Wesley Allen Beeler was arrested around 6:30 p.m. at the intersection of E Street NE and 12th Street NE, which is about a mile from the U.S. Capitol.
+Wesley Allen Beeler, 31, was arrested around 6:30 p.m. at the intersection of E Street NE and 12th Street NE, which is about a mile from the U.S. Capitol.

 He had an unregistered Glock 17 handgun, 509 rounds of 9MM ammunition, a 17-round Glock magazine, and 21 shotgun shells, according to a police report.